thiagoschreck/lmetfcm/README.md

 # LMETFCM
 ## About
-Powershell script that allows you to modify the context menu through the command line.
+Powershell script that allows you to modify the context menu through the CLI.

 ## How to use
 <code>powershell ./lmetfcm.ps1 [command]</code>